PROGRAM AT A GLANCE

 Dr. Anastasija Arechvo – King’s College Hospital, UK

-Dr. Rael Laugessaar – Children Clinic of Tartu University Hospital, Estonia
+Dr. Rael Laugessaar – Children's Clinic of Tartu University Hospital, Estonia

 Obesity and Related Challenges in Perinatal Medicine